Aphid Control

 Ant control

 Preventative measures to combat Root Aphids are a growers best bet.
 Once established, Root Aphids can be very difficult to eliminate and can spread.
-Applying Stratiolaelaps prior to planting is the best preventative measure to combat Root Aphids.
+Applying repeated applications of Sf nematodes and Stratiolaelaps prior to planting is the best preventative measure to combat Root Aphids.
 Dalotia coriaria (rove beetles) are also predators to Root Aphids.
-Beneficial nematodes can also be beneficial.

 Once established, root soaking with knock-down soft pesticides in conjunction with beneficals have been shown effective.